The future cost of college is no joke. That's why parents like me are looking for a way to pay for college without student loans.

 It will be very important for our kids to work during their time in college.
-They don’t need a full-time job or anything like that.
+They don’t need a full-time job.
 Getting a part-time job and internships will give them a perspective on the real working world that college just won’t provide.

 This will not only help us financially, but it might just help our kid’s grades.
-According to a research study by the National Center for Education Statistics, students who work part-time (20 hours or less) receive better grades.
+According to data by the Bureau of Labor and Statistics, students who work part-time (20 hours or less) receive better grades.

 See?!
 It’s a win-win for everyone!